Brewers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- Over the past 10 games, the Brewers have been favored twice and lost both.
+- The Brewers have played as the favorite in three of their past 10 games and have won one of those contests.

-- The Brewers and their opponents have combined to hit the over three times in their last 10 games with a total.
+- In their last 10 games with a total, the Brewers and their opponents have combined to hit the over two times.

-- The Brewers have won two of their last seven games against the spread.
+- The Brewers are 2-5-0 ATS over their last 10 games.
+The average over/under set by bookmakers in Milwaukee's past three games has been 9.3, a span in which the Brewers and their opponents have finished under every time.

 Brewers Betting Records & Stats

-- The Brewers have been the moneyline favorite 28 total times this season.
-They've gone 15-13 in those games.
+- The Brewers have won 16 of the 29 games they were the moneyline favorite this season (55.2%).

-- Milwaukee has played as moneyline favorites of -185 or shorter in just two games this season, which it won both.
+- In games it has played as moneyline favorites with odds of -115 or shorter, Milwaukee has a 16-13 record (winning 55.2% of its games).

-- The Brewers have a 64.9% chance to win this contest based on the moneyline's implied probability.
+- The Brewers have an implied moneyline win probability of 53.5% in this matchup.

-- Milwaukee has played in 56 games with an over/under set, and have combined with its opponents to go over the total 24 times (24-30-2).
+- Milwaukee has had an over/under set by oddsmakers 57 times, and have combined with opponents to go over the total in 24 of those games (24-31-2).

 Brewers Splits